 Very early the bells of the church start ringing, calling children’s souls and the living relatives that will attend the ceremony.

 At 6:00 A.M., in the small chapel of Janitzio, the mass has already begun.
 Remember, this is fundamentally a Catholic ritual.
 After mass, the women and children go to the graveyard to clean and decorate the tombs.
 They bring flowers, bread, and fruits in baskets covered with napkins that they embroidered themselves, as well as the copal, and incense, that they will burn so that the aroma will help guide the returning souls.

 Each family brings with them in honor of their deceased relatives.

-A beautiful view enriches this mystical moment… in the distance, from the graveyard, the fishermen can be seen with their canoes starting their working day.
+What a spectacular view from the island!
+In the distance, from the graveyard, the fishermen can be seen with their canoes starting their working day.
 The lake is so peaceful as if welcoming the spirits that are returning home.

 Slowly, and quietly, the cemetery begins to fill up.
-The music of a band can be heard slowly approaching the graveyard.
-It is a family that is carrying an arch accompanied by the band.
-Their son died a few months before, and this morning is the first Day of the Dead that they will be honoring him.
+The music of a band can be heard approaching the graveyard.
+A family is carrying an adorned arch accompanied by the band.
+Their son died a few months ago, and this morning is the first Day of the Dead that they will be honoring him.
 This is why they brought a band with them.

 Music resonates fills the graveyard.

 At about 9 AM, the ritual in honor of the deceased children ends.
 In a couple of hours, at nightfall, the most impressive celebration will begin, the ritual in which the souls of the deceased adults are honored.

 It is surprising how on such a little island, thousands and thousands of visitors will arrive in order to witness this beautiful rite.

 In the preceding hours, the carpenters laboriously work to set a stage for the folkloric dances that will be performed as part of the celebrations.